Currently, people exhibit extra attention and care to themselves when it comes to appearance, But it has been a dilemma since forever.

 Dandyism was then inherited by the Russians and with a blink of an eye, the ideology was spread all over the world.

 - Julius Caesar

 - George Bryan “Beau” Brummell

 - Jean Baudrillard

 The Evolution of Dandyism

 A dandy was an eccentric myth as opposed by many, a true dandy was in an artistic state of mind.
 In the 21st Century, a Dandy is a fashionable man who dresses with care.

 “Dandyism is the aesthetic form of nihilism.”Jean Baudrillard

 A dandy is a fashion trendsetter who highly emphasizes physical appearance, always staying fashionable, well-groomed, and elegantly dressed.
 Almost to the point of religion, a dandy follows a strict set of aesthetic principles and lives his life by them.

-The dandy style is evolving day-to-day.
+The dandy style is evolving day to day.
 Just as street-style, Dandyism has been a movement since forever.
-The dandy in the modern era tends to wear a Trench coat, leather jacket, blazers.
-Business casual and formal is supposedly the main attraction towards a dandy.
+The dandy in the modern era tends to wear a Trench coat, leather jacket, and blazers.
+Business casual and formal is supposedly the main attraction toward a dandy.